Probe incompatibility in multiparameter noisy quantum metrology: Multiparameter quantum estimation

 Unlike the original incompatibility measure defined in Eq.~\eqref{eq:incompmeasure}, the lower bound~\eqref{eq:probe_inc_cost} is in general parametrization-dependent (though it is invariant under rescaling of parameters).
 For the lower bound~\eqref{eq:probe_inc_cost} to hold, one must choose a `natural' parametrization, such that the QFI matrices corresponding to the optimal states $\argmax_{\rho_x} \QFI_{xx} \left( \mathcal{E}_{\parvec} ( \rho_x ) \right)$ are diagonal.
-Nonetheless, we argue that the quantity $\mathfrak{I}(\mathcal{E}_{\parvec})$ is meaningful to study on its own for any given parametrization.
-While $\mathfrak{I}^*(\mathcal{E}_{\parvec})$ takes into account both the role of probe incompatibility, condition (i) in the introductory section, and the effect of correlations between the parameters, condition (iii), the measure $\mathfrak{I}(\mathcal{E}_{\parvec})$ singles out the effect of (i).
+Nonetheless, we argue that $\mathfrak{I}(\mathcal{E}_{\parvec})$ is meaningful to study on its own for any given parametrization.
+While $\mathfrak{I}^*(\mathcal{E}_{\parvec})$ takes into account all conditions (i)-(iii) stated in the introductory section, the probe incompatibility measure $\mathfrak{I}(\mathcal{E}_{\parvec})$ singles out the effect of (i), as the name suggests.
 In principle, one can check a posteriori if the QFI matrices of the optimal states are diagonal to gauge the `naturalness' of the chosen parametrization.

 Finally, let us note, that when the probe incompatibility measure is applied to the random sensing scenario, the quantity~\eqref{eq:probe_inc_cost} is actually the true incompatibility cost and not a lower bound, as there is a clear distinction between the parameters of different channels, unlike in the genuine multiparameter scenario.